 Spring and Summer Semesters:

+Financial aid is disbursed on the first day of the semester.
 All students signed up for e-Refund will receive an automatic deposit into their checking or savings account they have set up through the Student Account Center.
 The frequency that the e-Refund process is ran may vary each semester, so please check with the Cashiers/Student Accounts office if you have any questions on when your e-Refund is expected to be processed.
-If you have chosen to receive your refund as a paper check, it will be mailed on the first day of classes.
+If you have chosen to receive your refund as a paper check, it will be mailed within one business day.